Ben Sira: Name

-Legend

-According to a Jewish legend, Ben Sira was born to the daughter of the prophet Jeremiah, after she entered a hot bath soon after her father had left it, and there received her father's seed.
-The son of this conception was named Ben Zera', "son of seed," but when he grew older and came to understand the significance of his name he was ashamed of it and changed it to Ben Sira.

 Life

-According to the Greek version, though not according to the Syriac, the author traveled extensively (xxxiv.
-11) and was frequently in danger of death (xxxiv. verse 12).
-In the hymn of chapter li, he speaks of the perils of all sorts from which God had delivered him, although this is probably only a poetic theme in imitation of the Psalms.
+According to the Greek version, though not according to the Syriac, the author traveled extensively (Sirach 34:12) and was frequently in danger of death (34:13).
+Collins comments that unfortunately "he gives no details of his travels".
+Corley surmises from these travels that Ben Sira may have been a diplomat or counsellor.
+In the hymn of chapter 51, he speaks of the perils of all sorts from which God had delivered him, although this is probably only a poetic theme in imitation of the Psalms.
 The calumnies to which he was exposed in the presence of a certain king, supposed to be one of the Ptolemaic dynasty, are mentioned only in the Greek version, being ignored both in the Syriac and in the Hebrew text.
-The only fact known with certainty, drawn from the text itself, is that Ben Sira was a scholar, and a scribe thoroughly versed in the Law, and especially in the "Books of Wisdom."
+The only fact known with certainty, drawn from the text itself, is that Ben Sira was a scholar, and a scribe thoroughly versed in the Law, and especially in the "Books of Wisdom".

-Grandson
+Ben Sira's grandson

-Very little is known about his grandson, who claims in the text to be the translator of Sirach into Greek.
-He probably did the translation many years later after the original was written.
+Very little is known about his grandson, who claims in the prologue to the Greek text to be the translator of Sirach into Greek.
+He probably undertook the translation many years after the original was written.

-The Prologue in the Greek text, attributed to him, is generally considered the earliest witness to a canon of the books of the prophets.

 The grandson states that he came to Egypt in the thirty-eighth year of the reign of Euergetes.
 Ptolemy VIII Physcon must be intended; he ascended the throne in 170 BCE, together with his brother Philometor, but he soon became sole ruler of Cyrene, and from 146 to 117 BCE, held sway over all Egypt.
 He dated his reign from the year in which he received the crown (i.e., from 170 BCE).
 The translator must therefore have gone to Egypt in 132 BCE.

+The prologue is generally considered the earliest witness to a canon of the books of the prophets.